scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 	  centering on user's location initially
 	- design Elements within XD
 	- find functions within ol API directory or list of functions
+		- discern what location info and permissions I need to implement them (might not even need location permission if providing location details)
 	- implementation

 @1535 added necessities for <Map> modal in <Home>.
 Empty div set up for adding the map